RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 Red Hat CPEs can be found [here](https://redhatproductsecurity.github.io/security-data-guidelines/cpe/).

 ### RPM Repositories
-Each Red Hat published container image published after June 2020 includes information about the repositories from which the packages used in the container are sourced.
-Scanning vendors should use the repositories listed in the content sets object to map the repositories used within the image to the correct CPEs.
+Each Red Hat container images published after June 2020 include information about the repositories from which the packages used in the container are sourced.
+Scanning vendors will use the repositories to identify CPEs that are associated with the scanned image.
+The following sections explain different ways to identify repository information for a container image.

 #### Content Manifest JSON files
 Previously, content manifest JSON files were included for each layer in the container image in the `root/buildinfo/` directory.
 Inside each content manifest JSON file, you'll find a `content_sets` object, which specifies the repository names that provided the packages found in the container image.

 The following examples show how to get a list of the content manifest files from within a container image.
 ```
 # Example of content manifest files for rhel9/python-312 image
 $ ls /root/buildinfo/content_manifests